 On the flip side, overloading your content creators with more information than they need can be counterproductive.
 I know of a writer who was given a 65-page sales deck to read as background for a 500-word blog post.
 Do that and you risk several things happening:

-- It’s not worth the content creators’ time reading it, so they don’t.
+- It’s not worth the content creator’s time reading it, so they don’t.

 - Even if they do read it, you risk them missing out on the key points you want to get across.

-- They’ll charge you a fortune because they’re losing money doing that amount of preparation.
+- They’ll charge you a fortune because they’re losing money doing that amount

 - They’re never going to work with you again.

-So, there’s a balance to be struck.
+There’s a balance to be struck.

 Knowing how to give useful and concise briefs is something I’ve learned the hard way over 20 years as a journalist and editor.
 What follows is some of what I’ve found works well.
 Some of this might read like I’m teaching grandma to suck eggs, but I’m surprised how many of these points often get forgotten.